-The Chair of Human Media Interaction is the main research group responsible for the Master’s programme in Interaction Technology.
-Its activities focus on multimodal interaction: from brain computer interfaces to social robots.
+The Chair of Human Media Interaction is the main research group responsible for the Master’s in Interaction Technology.
+Its activities focus on multimodal interaction: from brain-computer interfaces to social robots.
 Working at the interface between computer science and the social sciences, the group investigates, designs and evaluates novel forms of human-computer interaction.

 - A multi-modal serious game with intelligent virtual characters.
 A game for the training of social skills of police officers (improving their social awareness).
 Players of the game have to resolve a conflict with a group of loitering juveniles; they interact with virtual characters (the juveniles) in a 3D environment using a full-body immersive virtual reality system.

 - The Fun Robotic Outdoor Guide: turns autonomous outdoor robots into viable location-based service providers.

 - A tactile sleeve for social touch: What are the effects of mediated social touch?
 When two persons both wear a sleeve, a touch to the sleeve of one person is felt as a vibration on the sleeve of the other person.
 This way, the tactile sleeve for social touch enables two people to touch each other over a distance.